 - Question type:

-The ICTS question paper primarily consists of multiple-choice questions.
-However, for some parts of the test you may have to write an essay, based on the prompt given.
-For example, the TAP test of the ICTS battery consists of a separate Writing section where you will have to write a well-constructed response to the prompt provided.
-Similarly, other parts of the ICTS test also consist of writing assignments, based on the requirements of the subject.
+The question paper primarily consists of multiple-choice questions.
+However, for some parts of the test you may have to write an essay based on the prompt given.
+For example, the TAP test consists of a separate Writing section where you have to write a well-constructed response to the prompt provided.
+Similarly, other parts of the test also consist of writing assignments, based on the requirements of the subject.